mopidy/mopidy/docs/extensiondev.rst

    information about all extensions available on the system from :mod:`pkg_resources`.

 3. Add :class:`Extension` classes for all existing frontends and backends.
-Make sure to add default config files and config validation, even though this will not be used at this implementation stage.
+Skip any default config and config validation for now.

 4. Add entry points for the existing extensions in the ``setup.py`` file.